 Instead of flowers by your computer monitor, stick fronds of rosemary in a vase, or tuck sachets of lavender in with your pens and highlighters so you get a calming scent when you frantically yank open the drawer.
 At home, bring a small pot of herbs and fruit peels to a simmer on the stove top to naturally fragrance the air.
 Try rosemary and orange peels, bay leaves or herbes de Provence.

 At home, channel your inner European with window boxes (don’t you just think of villages tucked into snow-capped mountains).
 They help visually extend your living space, and who doesn’t like looking out the windows to a bevy of blooms?
-It’s better than the stunning view of your neighbor’s recycling.
+It’s better than the stunning view of your neighbour’s recycling.

 This one’s definitely for home, or human resources might be after you.
 But can you think of anything much more magical than waking up under a chickadee-filled tree every morning?
 Stencils leave their fussy, ’80s image in the dust when they’re larger than life.
 And putting them up is so easy – all you need are basic tools that you probably already have at home!